StuyPulse/team694.github.io/about/ec/index.md

 ---
 layout: page-with-sidebar
 title: Team Leadership
-description: StuyPulse's Executive Council leads the team and includes the presidents and vice presidents of engineering, software engineering, and marketing.
+description: StuyPulse's Executive Council leads the team and includes the presidents and vice presidents of engineering, software engineering, and Business.
 # Looking for EC positions?
 You can find them in _data/ec.yml.
 ---
 Meet the Executive Council!